 Located in the western part of the country, the state of Montana offers beautiful mountain landscapes highlighted by the picturesque Rocky Mountains.
 Montana is sometimes referred to as "Big Sky Country" due to its breathtaking landscapes, featuring wide-open skies and beautiful mountain scenery.
 Skiing and snowboarding are popular activities, as are hunting and fishing.
 The state is home to roughly 974,000 people, many of whom reside in the capital city of Helena, as well as Billings, another major city.

 Criminal Justice Education in Montana

-Five schools offer either associate's, bachelor's or master's programs in criminal justice in Montana.
+Five schools offer either associate's, bachelor's or master's programs in criminal justice education in Montana.
 If you're looking to earn your associate's degrees, you could look into various law enforcement and corrections positions.
 Four-year bachelor's degrees are often required for entry into various state and federal criminal justice positions.
 Or, a master's degree can help you pursue advancement into management and administrative positions.

 Find out more about the criminal justice colleges near you!
 Be sure to request information from multiple schools so you can compare programs and find the best fit for you.go to school listings